dmakhun/achievements/README.md

   - run Intellij maven run configuration `Achievements` to start an app on a Tomcat or in a command-line `mvn tomcat7:run`
 - Build and run on Docker (the simplest/slowest way)
-  - install Docker `brew cask install docker`
+  - install Docker `brew --cask install docker`
   - build an artifact and create a Docker image of an app `docker build -t achievements -f docker/Dockerfile .`
   - create `docker/.env` file with contents:
     ```